 Kelaniya Raja Maha Vihara, Kelaniya

 The current temple was built in the 20th century, but its origins trace back to the 3rd century BCE.
-The temple is particularly famous for its massive stupa which is believed to enshrine a throne gifted to the Buddha by local Naga kings.
-Surrounding it is a vast prayer hall adorned with a series of vivid murals by the iconic Sri Lankan artist Solias Mendis, which illustrate episodes from the Buddha’s life, and various Jataka tales, as well as Sri Lanka’s Buddhist heritage.
+Indeed, the temple is famous for its massive stupa.
+People believe it enshrines a throne gifted to the Buddha.
+Surrounding it is a vast prayer hall with vivid murals by the artist Solias Mendis.
+These, for instance, illustrate episodes from the Buddha’s life and Sri Lanka’s Buddhist heritage.
+Despite its proximity to the capital, Kelaniya retains a peaceful charm.
+Moreover, the temple grounds are spacious, with bodhi trees and lotus ponds offering quiet corners for reflection.

 Dawatagaha Mosque, Colombo